Blackburn Rovers FC

 Top goalscorer: Simon Garner (192)

 Blackburn Rovers Football Club was founded in 1875 by Arthur Constantine and John Lewis, two young men with the idea of forming a club that would be eligible to play under Association rules.
-Right from the beginning, the club put its name on the map by winning three consecutive FA Cup trophies between 1884 and 1886 (less known today is that Blackburn Olympic existed from 1877 to 1889 and managed to win the FA Cup before Rovers, in 1883).
+Almost right from the beginning, the club put its name on the map by winning three consecutive FA Cup trophies between 1884 and 1886 (less known today is that Blackburn Olympic existed from 1877 to 1889 and managed to win the FA Cup before Rovers, in 1883).

 Along with eleven other clubs, Blackburn were the founder members of the Football League in 1888.
 Two years later, the club's new-found popularity led them to move into the Ewood Park, a stadium that would remain their home to this day.
 The move was followed up by claiming two additional FA Cups in 1890 and 1891.

 With two First Division titles in 1912 and 1914, it seemed like Blackburn were poised to become one of the giants of English football.
 But the World War I and subsequent decline eventually saw the club drop off the map.
 The 1928 FA Cup victory would be Blackburn's last trophy for the next seven decades, and they were soon relegated to the Second Division.

 At the beginning of the 90s, Blackburn were still firmly in the Second Division.
 But their fortunes changed when the club was bought by local steel magnate Jack Walker; being an avid supporter of Blackburn since his childhood days, Walker had no problems with investing large sums of money in the club.
 Following the appointment of Kenny Dalglish as manager in 1991, Blackburn earned promotion just in time to join the newly-formed Premier League.

 Once in the top flight, Walker went one step further and broke the English transfer record by paying 3.5 million pounds for the supremely talented Alan Shearer.
 It was this shrewd acquisition that led to Blackburn reaching the stars once again; led by a partnership of Shearer and Chris Sutton which resulted in more than 50 goals between the two of them, Blackburn won the Premier League in 1995.